Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Experiments

 \subsection{Scaling Parameter Setting}

 The scaling parameter $\gamma$ is to avoid introducing large variance due to error in approximating $c_t^*$ and bias due to the adversarial training.
 The choice of $\gamma$ is important and can be seen as a hyper-parameter tuning process.
-Our results are based on $\gamma=0.1$ and the best value for $\gamma$ depends on many factors such as the dataset, architecture, and sparsity.
-Therefore, if we tune the value of $\gamma$ according to the gradient correlation of different settings, it is possible to obtain a faster convergence rate than the reported results.
+Our results are based on $\gamma=0.1$.
 We check different values from 0 to 1 and find that it is generally better not to set $\gamma$ to close to 1 or 0.
-If setting $\gamma$ close to 1, we will not be able to completely avoid the increase in variance, which leads to performance drop, similar to "No $\gamma$" in Table~\ref{tb: vr-variants}.
-If $\gamma$ is set too small, such as 0.01, the weight of the old gradients will be too small and the old gradients will have limited influence on the model update, which will return to SGD's slowdown and training instability.
-More detailed experimental results using different scaling parameters $\gamma$ are included in the Appendix~\ref{sub-sec scale}.
+If setting $\gamma$ close to 1, we will not be able to completely avoid the increase in variance, which leads to a performance drop, similar to "No $\gamma$" in Table~\ref{tb: vr-variants}.
+If $\gamma$ is set too small, such as 0.01, the weight of the old gradients will be too small and the old gradients will have limited influence on the model update, which will return to SGD's slowdown and training instability (more discussion in Appendix~\ref{sub-sec scale}).